 "Although evaluation of the accessibility of people with disability (PWDs) is necessary to design effective transportation policy measures to ensure better mobility for PWDs, little empirical research are available on this subject.
 This study thus aims to address this gap by developing a methodological framework and applying this framework to assessing the accessibility of earthquake evacuation routes for people with movement-related disabilities (PMDs), one type of PWDs, in the city of Dhaka, Bangladesh.
 Specifically, this comprehensive accessibility index is composed of four components including accessibility from home to shelter, perceived accessibility of evacuation route, accessibility of entrance of the shelter, perceived accessibility of internal circular space and entrance of the residential building.
 Participatory GIS approach is employed in the data collection 455 PMDs were surveyed from 13 wards of Dhaka.
 Accessibility of each considered parameter and the overall indicator are poor in most cases.
 45.2% of the wards are found to have relatively poor conditions of overall accessibility during evacuation.
 Relations of various accessibility components with socio-economic factors and level of disability are examined as well.
 PMDs with higher levels of disabilities and older PMDs perceive lower accessibilities of evacuation routes, circulation space, and entrance gate of residence, while male and more educated PMDs perceive circular space and entrance gate of residence to be more accessible."
 Our new paper examining the influence of carbon dependency, social capital, and political orientation on American public response to climate change has been published in Society & Natural Resources.
 Below is the abstract:

 "Climate change is one major challenge that has brought substantial costs to the United States.
 To implement mitigation measures and gain public support, it is critical to understand Americans’ attitudes toward this issue.
 Our study investigates how carbon dependency, social capital, and political orientation influence public response to climate change by perceiving its threat, changing behaviors, and supporting policies.
 We first build an integrative paradigm to explore the theoretical connections.
 Next, we employ data from different sources to measure these key concepts at individual and state levels and then estimate the relationships empirically.
 Multilevel regression results show that carbon dependency inhibits public response while social capital enhances such response.
 Democrats and liberals are motivated to respond and residents of Democratic Party controlled states are also more likely to believe in climate change and perceive the risk than their counterparts.
-These factors can be leveraged to mobilize public engagement in climate activism."
-Our paper analyzing how climate extremes along with COVID-19 impact residents' sentiments in water pollution complaints is published in npj Clean Water.
-Below please find the abstract:
+These factors can be leveraged to mobilize public engagement in climate activism." |

 |